php-soap/psr18-attachments-middleware/README.md

     )
 ];

-// If your resonse contains an <xop:Include> element, the AttachmentStorage will automatically fetch the attachment and replace the <xop:Include> element with the actual attachment content:
+// If your resonse contains an <xop:Include> element, the AttachmentStorageInterface will automatically fetch the attachment and replace the <xop:Include> element with the actual attachment content:
 $response = $yourSoapClient->request('Foo', $yourSoapPayload);
 $response->foo->file->copyTo(FileStream::create('path/to/your.pdf', FileStream::WRITE_MODE));